Top 5 Best Koa Body Dreadnought Acoustic Guitars for Serious Amateurs or Professionals

-Koa As A Tonewood.
+Koa As A Tonewood

-There is no reason to lament the decline in availability of fine tonewoods such as Brazilian rosewood, there is reason, however, to conserve it, and demand that international laws be upheld to sustain ecological diversity, and old hardwoods in the rain-forests be respected, and never allowed to become extinct.
-Along this journey in time and music, we've all come to discover a nice large list of non traditional tonewoods that luthiers may employee in the creation of top notch, heirloom quality acoustic instruments.
+There is no reason to lament the decline in availability of fine tonewoods such as Brazilian rosewood.
+There are, however, reasons to conserve it, and demand that international laws be upheld to sustain ecological diversity, and old hardwoods in the rain-forests be respected, and never allowed to become extinct.
+Along this journey in time and music, we've all come to discover a nice large list of non traditional tonewoods which luthiers may employee in the creation of top notch, heirloom quality acoustic instruments.

-Being rather more like mahogany than rosewood, but somewhat more favourable towards a balanced mid-range tonality, there is where Koa wood can be found on the tonal pallete.
+Being rather more like mahogany than rosewood, but somewhat more favourable towards a balanced mid-range tonality, there is where Koa wood can be found on the tonal palette.
 Of course Koa is a tonewood from the islands of Hawaii, and to the eye, the coloration will range further with variables than does mahogany, and generally, will be darker to somewhat orange-ish brown.

 Behold The Beauty Of Koa Wood On A Martin D 42K

-Martin Guitars And The Martin D-42K
+1. The Martin D-42K

 Whenever one purchases any Martin D-42, it goes without saying the instrument will come with the highest quality solid spruce top available, will feature the traditional high X and scalloped bracing, beautiful abalone inlay, solid mahogany neck, solid ebony fretboard, Gotoh gold plated tuning machines, solid ebony bridge with abalone inlay, solid hard shell case, and as always, a spectacular limited lifetime warranty to the original owner.